bitanughara/HS-Result-Calculator/README.md

 # 🎓 HS Result Calculator

-A menu-driven Java console application that calculates WBCHSE Higher Secondary (HS) results using the **Best of 5** rule.
+A menu-driven Java console application that calculates Higher Secondary (HS) results using the **Best of 5** rule.

 ## ✨ Features